grantmacken/csv/README.md

 ## Basics

-The start basis is some CSV properties, in the form of a key-value map.
+Start some CSV properties,
+in the form of a key-value map.
-The can use this map to create an array of arrays
+Then this map to create an array of arrays

 ```
  let $map := map {